Astros vs. Angels Player Props Betting Odds

 Tucker Stats

-- Tucker has 33 hits with four doubles, six home runs, 22 walks and 24 RBI.
+- Tucker has four doubles, six home runs, 22 walks and 24 RBI (33 total hits).
 He's also stolen five bases.

 Tucker Recent Games